blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 });
 ```

-`minimalUnsignedCredential` is an minimal object which is used to create a VC.
-It needs to contain at least `credentialSubject`, `type` & `@context`.
+`minimalUnsignedCredential` is a minimal object which is used to create a VC.
+It needs to contain at least `credentialSubject` , `type` & `@context` .

-`proofFormat` is used to specify which proof format is used to sign the VC. `options` allow dApps to specify whether they want and where to store the VC.
+`proofFormat` is used to specify which proof format is used to sign the VC. `options` allow dApps to specify whether they want and where they want to store the VC.

 ### Delete VC